 With this approach, you can test sections of your application independently, and also bring the independent models together into a top-level model for comprehensive testing by linking the section models as submodels.
 Linking submodels within actions allow you to define a hierarchy of different levels of model to describe your application.
 When selecting actions to execute, Eggplant DAI’s path selection algorithm considers paths in the submodel that haven’t been traversed yet.

-- Select an action in the center pane to which you want to connect a submodel.
+- With the Submodels tab selected, on the model, select the action to which you want to connect a submodel.

-- On the Models tab, right-click the model you want to attach, then select Add to selected as submodel.
-Alternatively, click the arrow next to the model name to add the submodel.
+- On the Submodels tab, click the arrow next to the model name that you want to connect.

 Each action has two dots in the upper-left corner.
 The right dot turns green when a submodel is attached.
 The left dot indicates if a snippet is attached.
 If you hover your cursor over a green dot, a tooltip shows what snippet or submodel is attached.